Asadullah-Dal17/Asadullah-Dal17/README.md

 ## I'm a Developer :man_technologist:, and Teacher!!👨‍🏫
 - 🔭 I am working my first few courses!
-- ⌨️ working on Typeing speed, currently averageing about 43-45wpm, goal 🥅 is to reach at least 100wpm 🚤
+- ⌨️ working on Typeing speed, currently averaging about 43-45wpm, goal 🥅 is to reach at least 100wpm 🚤
 - 🌱 I’m currently working on Augmented Reality **A:heart:R**
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: To create more content on, and available it for free .